nuxt-modules/leaflet/README.md

 ## Quick Setup

+Run `npx` command to add `nuxt3-leaflet` into your `package.json` and `nuxt.config.ts`

 ```bash
 npx nuxi@latest module add nuxt3-leaflet
 ```

 That's it!
-You can now use Leaflet in your Nuxt app ✨
+You can now use Leaflet 🍃 in your Nuxt app ✨

 ## Usage